rust-lang/unsafe-code-guidelines/rfcs/0000-atomic-volatile.md

 rationale and alternative sections better than I can do on my own, bring new arguments and edge cases on the table, and more generally refine the API.

-Implementation should be generally straightforward as most of the groundwork has already been done when implementing `ptr::read_volatile()`, `ptr::write_volatile()` and `std::sync::atomic` as far as I know.
+If we decide to implement this, implementation should be reasonably straightforward and uneventful, as most of the groundwork has already been done over the course of implementing `ptr::read_volatile()`, `ptr::write_volatile()` and `std::sync::atomic` (as far as I know at least).

 This RFC will no fully resolve the "untrusted shared memory" use case, because doing so also requires work on clarifying LLVM semantics so that it is